-(A) Proposals for amendment of the Rules may be made by a Judge, the Prosecutor, the Registrar, the Principal Defender and by the Sierra Leone Bar Association or any other entity invited by the President to make proposals for amendments.

-- (B) Proposals for amendment may be adopted at a Plenary Meeting of the Special Court. - (C) An amendment of the Rules may be adopted otherwise than as stipulated in Sub-Rule (B) above, provided it is approved unanimously by any appropriate means either done in writing or confirmed in writing. - (D) An amendment shall, unless otherwise indicated, enter into force immediately.
+- (A) Proposals for amendment of the Rules may be made by a Judge, the Prosecutor, the Registrar, the Principal Defender and by the Sierra Leone Bar Association or any other entity invited by the President to make proposals for amendments. - (B) Proposals for amendment may be adopted at a Plenary Meeting of the Special Court. - (C) An amendment of the Rules may be adopted otherwise than as stipulated in Sub-Rule (B) above, provided it is approved unanimously by any appropriate means either done in writing or confirmed in writing. - (D) An amendment shall, unless otherwise indicated, enter into force immediately.
 The Registrar shall publish the amendment by appropriate means.

-Rule 7: Time limits (amended 1 August 2003)
+Rule 7: Time limits (amended 1 August 2003, 13 May 2006 and 24 November 2006)

-- (A) Unless otherwise ordered by a Chamber or by a Designated Judge, or otherwise provided by the Rules, where the time prescribed by or under the Rules for the doing of any act shall run from the day after the notice of the occurrence of the event has been received in the normal course of transmission by the Registry, counsel for the Accused or the Prosecutor as the case may be. - (B) Where a time limit is expressed in days, only ordinary calendar days shall be counted.
-Weekdays, Saturdays, Sundays and Public Holiday shall be counted as days.
-However, should the time limit expire on a Saturday, Sunday or Public Holiday, the time limit shall automatically be extended to the subsequent working day. - (C) Unless otherwise ordered by a Chamber or a Designated Judge, any response to a motion shall be filed within ten days.
-Any reply to the response shall be filed within five days.
+- (A) Unless otherwise ordered by a Chamber or by a Designated Judge, or otherwise provided by the Rules, the time prescribed by or under the Rules for the doing of any act shall run from the day after the notice of the occurrence of the event has been received in the normal course of transmission by the Registry, counsel for the Accused or the Prosecutor as the case may be. - (B) Where a time limit is expressed in days, only ordinary calendar days shall be counted.
+Weekdays, Saturdays, Sundays and Public Holidays shall be counted as days.
+However, should the time limit expire on a Saturday, Sunday, Public Holiday or a day falling within judicial recess, the time limit shall automatically be extended to the subsequent working day.

+(C) Unless otherwise ordered by a Chamber or a Designated Judge, any response to a motion shall be filed within ten days of service of the motion by the Registry.
+Any reply to the response shall be filed within five days of service of the response by the Registry.